 Kindness builds the bridge for the person to receive a touch of love from God, and we always add an invitation to church or other method on connection that includes our church serivce times.
 Through these small touches, relationships with God are born as simple acts of kindness are done in the Name of Jesus.

 That's it!
 Do that, and you've reached someone with the love of Christ!
 It's simple, practical, effective, inexpensive, and fun!
 Small things done with great love will change the world.

-But … this is no ordinary Surf Camp because this is a South Bay Church Servant Evangelism Project.
-We will be helping with lunch, providing free beverages, picking up trash and ministering to people as God leads and directs our paths.
+This is no ordinary community project because this is a South Bay Church Servant Evangelism Project.
+We will also be picking up trash and ministering to people as God leads and directs our paths.

 Please arrive 10 minutes early.

 Please wear weather appropriate clothing.

 We go rain or shine; cold or warm.